KilledByAPixel/OS13k/README.md

 ## The Plan
 - The idea is to make a tiny OS and host a variety of games, music, and apps that fit in 13k
-- By sharing code with shaders, dweets, and zzfx we can pack a lot into 13k
+- OS13k is around 6k by itself, a big part of that is shared ZzFX, shader code, and dweet setup
-- OS13k is around 6k by itself, but a big part of that is ZzFX, shader code, and dweet setup
+- By sharing code with dweets, shaders, and zzfx we can pack a lot into 13k
 - I'd like to see as many people as possible contribute tiny games and apps
 - Programs should be in the 100-1000 byte range, what matters most is how well it compresses
-- If apps are 500 bytes on average leveraging shared code, we can fit over 14 of them, probably more
+- We hope to fit on the order of 20 programs in total
 - We could easily pack 1k of that with just like 10 or more really cool dweets and shaders
 - A very important rule to the contest is that all content must be new, so no old stuff!
 - You can start with an old project but polish it up a lot, minify it and make it work with OS13k